tesla3327/michaelnthiessen/src/pages/this-is-undefined/index.md

 ---
-title: How to fix this is undefined in Vue
+title: "How to fix \"this is undefined\" in Vue"
 date: 2018-09-10
-description: "Your VueJS app doesn't work, and you get an error that says: this is undefined.
-Don't worry, you're not alone &mdash; I've run into this issue countless times, but I eventually figured out how to avoid it."
+description: "You get an error that says: \"this is undefined\".
+Don't worry, you're not alone &mdash; I've run into this issue countless times, and I'll show you just how to solve it."
 ---

 You're happily coding along, loving how awesome Vue is, when it strikes.